 GILBERT DAVEY (1913 - 2011)

-As a young man, Davey continued to follow technical developments with interest.
+Davey continued to follow technical developments in other fields with interest.
 When Wireless World published a design for a resistance-coupled "Quality Amplifier" in the mid-30s, he saw it as a sign of hope for real improvement, even though there was no broadcast input source available then that could do it justice.
 The innovation of negative feedback shortly afterwards was equally promising.
-(4)
+(6)

 By 1957, Davey had been a regular contributor to the Boy's Own Paper for over ten years.
 In September - November of that year, he appeared on BBC Television's Studio ‘E’ programme with a six-part series describing the construction of a simple one-valve receiver.
 Demand for the printed leaflet was enormous, and many radio enthusiasts and professionals still remember the series as a formative experience.
 Davey himself seems to have regarded it as an important event; he preserved a set of programme scripts through several house moves.
 (See THE BBC SETS > and subsidiary pages for full details and leaflet downloads.)

 An article in the December 1957 BOP entitled “Hobbies for the Modern Boy”

 (unattributed but probably written by Jack Cox) carried this passage revealing

 just how popular his articles were, and how popular his Studio ‘E’

 series had proved to be: